MattDrennan/GreenworksMap/README.md

 **How to setup project:**

-This project currently relies on two API keys.
-The first is [ArcGIS](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/) and the second is [OpenCharge](https://community.openchargemap.org/t/api-keys-are-now-required/161).
+This project currently relies on three API keys.
+The first is [ArcGIS](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/), the second is [OpenCharge](https://community.openchargemap.org/t/api-keys-are-now-required/161), and the third is [NREL](https://developer.nrel.gov/docs/transportation/alt-fuel-stations-v1/).
 In addition, it is necessary to create four files: cred.js, Cred.java, DatabaseConstants.java, and hibernate.cfg.xml.
 The steps for creating these files are below.

 1. Create a file, 'cred.js', in the root directory of 'webapp' with the following:
 ```